Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Experiments

 \subsubsection{Discussion on Confidence-Aware Asymmetric Slack Alignment}

-We first conduct experiments to validate the effectiveness of the slack alignment proposed in Confidence-Aware Asymmetric Slack Alignment.
-Specifically, we compare with existing methods that enforce cross-modality consistency, including similarity-based approaches (sim), as used in \cite{li2021align,huang2021learning,xie2025seeking}, and information-theoretic approaches (MI), as used in \cite{zeng2023semantic}. ``slack'' represents applying our $\mathcal{L}_{\mathrm{nll}}^c$ that retains the slack-alignment mechanism while removing modality-confidence guidance.
-As shown in Table \ref{tab:differnt-align}, under cross-modality noise with varying intensity \(\eta\), our slack alignment exhibits stronger stability than other methods, indicating superior robustness. ``MI'' achieves better performance than ``sim'', likely due to its less restrictive constraint on cross-modality consistency.
+We conduct experiments to validate the effectiveness of the slack alignment proposed in Confidence-Aware Asymmetric Slack Alignment.
+Specifically, we compare with existing methods that enforce cross-modality consistency, including similarity-based approaches (sim), as used in \cite{xie2025seeking,dang2025disentangled}, and information-theoretic approaches (MI), as used in \cite{zeng2023semantic}. ``slack'' represents applying our $\mathcal{L}_{\mathrm{nll}}^c$ that retains the slack-alignment mechanism while removing modality-confidence guidance.
+As shown in Table \ref{tab:differnt-align}, under cross-modality noise with varying intensity \(\eta\), our slack alignment exhibits stronger stability than other methods, indicating superior robustness. ``MI'' achieves better performance than ``sim'', likely due to its less restrictive constraint on cross-modality consistency, preserving more complementary information across modalities.